mibraiym/Python/aws/projects/101-kittens-carousel-static-website-ec2/README.md

 ### At the end of the project, students will be able to;

-- improve bash scripting skills using `user data` section in Cloudformation to install and setup web application on EC2 Instance
+- improve bash scripting skills using `user data` section in Cloudformation to install and setup web application on EC2 Instance.

 - configure AWS EC2 Instance and Security Groups.